 MySQL is one of the most popular open-source relational database management systems (RDBMS).
-Configure Site24x7 MySQL plugin and ensure an efficient and easy to use MySQL databse monitoring experience through vital actionable information.
+Configure this plugin and ensure an efficient database monitoring experience through vital actionable information.

 Temporary Tables Created on the Disk

 Record the total number of internal on-disk temporary tables created by the server while executing statements with the metric created_tmp_tables_on_disk.